Hugh Mesibov: Life

 Hugh Mesibov was born in Philadelphia, Pennsylvania in 1916.
 He began his studies at the Samuel S. Fleisher Art Memorial School, then at the Pennsylvania Academy of Fine Arts and at the Barnes Foundation.
 During the 1930s, he received funding from the Works Progress Administration.
 As a Pennsylvania artist, he produced paintings, murals and prints depicting Depression-Era themes of work and society.
-He worked in the WPA Graphic Arts Workshop (Print Section) in Philadelphia alongside Roswell Weidner, Dox Thrash and Michael Gallagher.
+He worked in the WPA Graphic Arts Workshop (Print Section) in Philadelphia alongside Roswell Weidner, Dox Thrash and Michael J. Gallagher (artist).
 There, he experimented with printmaking, which led to his co-invention of the Carborundum printmaking process with Thrash and Gallagher.
 Mesibov also invented the Color Carborundum Printmaking process.
 One of Mesibov's notable commissions by the United States Department of the Treasury Section of Painting and Sculpture (later known as the Section of Fine Arts) was to paint the mural Steel Industry in the post office in Hubbard, Ohio.

 By the late 1930s, Mesibov's work displayed aspects of social commentary and current events with cubist, surrealist and modernist elements, such as his abhorrence of war's destruction in "Bombing of Nanking".
 In 1940, he had his first one-man exhibition at the Carlin Gallery, Philadelphia.
 During the 1940s, his style increasingly grew abstract, and after the United States entered World War II, he worked at a shipyard in Philadelphia, where his work reflected the ordeal of the war.

 After the end of World War II, Mesibov moved to New York City.
 His first New York one-man show in 1947 was at the Chinese Gallery, of increasingly cubist and abstract work in his preferred medium acrylic on canvas.
 During this period, he also experimented with artistic influences from earlier eras, which can be seen in his work named Byzantine Figure, which fuses elements of cubist style with forms and colors reminiscent of Byzantine art.
 In 1948 and 1949, he exhibited at the New School with the Formations Group.
 During the late 1940s, he opened a studio in Newark, NJ with a fellow New York and Philadelphia ceramicist, Frances Serber, and shared exhibition spaces with Milton Avery, Nell Blaine, Ralph Rosenborg, John Ferron and Boris Margo.
 The abstract expressionist painters soon formed a school known as “The Club,” of which Mesibov was a member.
 Mesibov was close with Richard Pousette-Dart, Franz Kline and Ibram Lassaw.
 He also formed professional relationships with Jackson Pollock, Willem de Kooning, Philip Guston, Adolph Gottlieb, Robert Motherwell, Barnett Newman, Ad Reinhardt and Mark Rothko.
 In 1949, he married an opera singer named Eudice Mesibov, née Charney.
 During the 1950s, Mesibov had shows at the Morris Gallery (1955), the Artists Gallery (1956, 1958) and the Gallery Mayer (1959).